Regenerative Trail

 • Seeking funding to carry out a trail capacity assessment to understand sustainable walker numbers.

-• Forming a group of advisors with expertise and experience in our identified regenerative impact areas (environment, economic, infrastructure, social, health and wellbeing), to guide us on our journey.
+• Forming a group of Whakahou Advisors with expertise and experience in our identified regenerative impact areas (environment, social, wellbeing, economic, infrastructure), to guide us on our journey.

 • Developing measures so we can track progress towards regenerative outcomes and hold ourselves accountable.